benmatselby/sublime-phpcs/README.md

 Sublime PHP CodeSniffer
 =======================

-This plugin adds PHP CodeSniffer support to Sublime Text 2.
+This plugin adds PHP CodeSniffer, the PHP Linter and phpmd support to Sublime Text 2.

 Installation
 ------------